benedekrozemberczki/GEMSEC/README.md

 ```
 1. Hyperparameter settings.
 We save each hyperparameter used in the experiment.
-2. Loss per epoch.
-Embedding, clustering and regularization depending on the model type.
+2. Cost per epoch.
+Embedding, clustering and regularization cost are stored depending on the model type.
 3. Cluster quality.
 Measured by modularity.
-We calculate it both for the classical and neural clusterings.
+We calculate it both for the classical and neural clusterings per epoch.
 4. Runtime.
 We measure the time needed for optimization and data generation per epoch -- measured by seconds.
 ```